Sumner County Demographics

 A map of Sumner County's Population by Race

-Sumner County is the 25th most populous county of the 105 counties in Kansas.
+Sumner County is ranked the 25th most populous county in Kansas, out of 105 counties.
+Sumner County was ranked the 25th most populous county in the 2020 Census.

 Sumner County's White Population